phaserjs/phaser/README.md

 * fixedToCamera now works across all display objects.
 When enabled it will fix at its current x/y coordinate, but can be changed via cameraOffset.
 * fixedToCamrea now works for Groups as well :) You can fix a Group to the camera and it will influence its children.
 * Tilemap.createCollisionObjects will parse Tiled data for objectgroups and convert polyline instances into physics objects you can collide with in the world.
+* Loader can now load JSON files specifically (game.load.json) and they are parsed and stored in the Game.Cache.
+Retrieve with game.cache.getJSON(key).

 Updates: